 Ohio Legal Help has free lawyers ready to assist you.

-Find a special veterans’ court where the emphasis is on treatment and diversion, not punishment.
+Find a special veterans’ court where the point of emphasis is on treatment and diversion, instead of punishment.

 There are many resources in Ohio and nationally that can help you.